 Capturing the full economic cost of mental illness is difficult because not all mental disorders have a correlation with education.
-For this reason, we only examine the economic costs associated with major depressive disorder (MDD), which are comprised of medical and pharmaceutical costs, workplace costs such as absenteeism, and suicide-related costs.52
+For this reason, we only examine the economic costs associated with major depressive disorder (MDD), which comprise medical and pharmaceutical costs, workplace costs such as absenteeism, and suicide-related costs.54

-Figure A10.4 summarizes the prevalence of MDD among adults by education level, based on data provided by the CDC.53 As shown, people with some college are most likely to have MDD compared to those with other levels of educational attainment.
+Figure A11.3 summarizes the prevalence of major depressive episodes (MDE) with severe impairment and treatment for depression among adults by education level, based on data provided by the National Survey on Drug Use and Health.55 As shown, people with some college education are most likely to have an MDE with severe impairment and seek treatment for depression compared to those with other levels of educational attainment.
 People with a high school diploma or less, along with college graduates, are all fairly similar in the prevalence rates.